Adithyavj/DatingApp/README.md

 # DatingApp

-## The projct will be using the following technologies
+## The project will be using the following technologies
 - .NET (5.0)
 - Angular
 - Entity Framework